 Ivory met his dear friend’s gaze, and felt the corners of his lips curve upward, even as his eyebrows curved upward too.
 “Thank you, Maximillian.
 I… I needed to hear that.”
 His lips stayed curved, but they quivered slightly.
 “God.
 I have missed you so dearly.”

-Tension and emotion rose behind his eyes, but it was forgotten as soon as Max spoke again.
+Tension and emotion rose behind his peepers, but it was forgotten as soon as Max spoke again.
 He laughed.
 “Oh, you are right.
 But you are so long that even if they did take you, you would simply float like a long stick, eh?”
 He was tempted to laugh more, but was afraid of moving too much, so he calmed himself quickly.

 Ivory’s gaze stayed on him as Maximillian looked closer at the letter.
-Watching as his light eyelashes flickered when his eyes moved their gaze across the page, or his still, soft-looking lips.
+Watching as his light eyelashes flickered when his peepers moved their gaze across the page, or his still, soft-looking lips.
 He could not quite feel the thumb rubbing against his hand, but when he noticed it, his gaze softened.
 That urge in the back of his mind threatened to rear its head again.
 He wanted to lean against Max as he moved closer, but he did not.
 He could not.
 He tore his gaze from him and back to the letter.

 What is in a name?
 Sure there are meanings and significances, yet on the contrary, Max believes that sometimes it's the way people say names that makes them so special.
 In the past, when Ivory would say his name, his heart leaped.
 Still does.
 Yet now, he has to bite the inside of his cheek in order to fight back the tears.